elena-kolomeets/Python-APIs/README.md

 * Meals REST API is built with Flask-RESTful using MongoDB and JWT
-    - check out the [API documentation](https://github.com/elena-kolomeets/Python-REST-APIs/blob/master/Meals%20REST%20API/Meals_API.md) created using Postman and Postdown
+    - check out the [API documentation in README.md](https://github.com/elena-kolomeets/Python-REST-APIs/tree/master/Meals%20REST%20API) created using Postman and Postdown